In Greece, a vote befitting the birthplace of democracy?

 Many Germans, of course, still gripe about a vote that never was - on ditching the much-loved Deutsche Mark when the euro was rolled out in the late 1990s.

-Helmut Kohl, who as Germany’s longest-serving postwar chancellor was a founding father of the common currency, said later that the euro would never have passed a popular vote.
+Helmet Kohl, who as Germany’s longest-serving postwar chancellor was a founding father of the common currency, said later the euro would never have passed a popular vote.